eodash/eodash/docs/STAC.md

 #### Indicator Link Properties

-The links from an indicator collection to a data collection can contain several metadata properties that describe it's visual products.
-[EodashItemFilter] uses the properties to create filters and display overviews of the products.
+The links in a Catalog pointing to indicator collections can contain several metadata properties that describe it's visual products.
+[EodashItemFilter]() uses the properties to create filters and display overviews of these products.

 | Property | Description |
 |---|---|